Statute Providing for Immunity from Judicial Seizure of Certain

 6. A statement concerning the provenance of works to be borrowed, as follows: "The applicant certifies that it has undertaken professional inquiry - including independent, multi-source research - into the provenance of the objects proposed for determination of cultural significance and national interest.
 The applicant certifies further that it does not know or have reason to know of any circumstances with respect to any of the objects that would indicate the potential for competing claims of ownership [, except as described below.
 For the objects for which circumstances exist that would indicate the potential for competing claims of ownership, the following is a description of such circumstances and the likelihood any such claim would succeed.]"
 If you are aware of current or past litigation over ownership, please mention and describe.

 7. A scholarly statement establishing the cultural significance of the imported objects; and

 8. Facts supporting an assertion that all U.S. participants are cultural or educational institutions, such as a citation to an organization's current IRC 501(c)(3) determination letter.

 9.The name and phone number of the person to be contacted if the Department of State has any questions about the application.

 Please Note: We do not accept CD applications.

 This web site also includes, for your convenience, a few sample introductory paragraphs you may wish to use in your submission letter to the Assistant Legal Adviser, and sample contract language.

-To check on the status of your application following submission, please call Ms. Iris Hoard at (202) 632-6471.
+To check on the status of your application following submission, please call Elliot Chiu at (202) 632-6471.